au-research/raido/doc/service-level-guide.md

 The Raido team aims to provide this level of service on a best-effort basis, subject to funding and resource availability.

+The service level guide may change, if we find we can't meet this level of service, we will adjust the guide to provide guidance on the service level we are able to achieve.
+New versions of the service level guide will be published at this location, previous versions of the document are available in the Git history.

 # Availablity